KaidanIM/Kaidan/README.md

 ### Debian Stretch based systems

-Add our APT repository to your system
+Add our APT repository to your system (currently very outdated, will be fixed soon™)

 ```
 sudo apt install apt-transport-https software-properties-common dirmngr gnupg